Baby do Brasil

-Baby Consuelo (born Bernadete Dinorah de Carvalho Cidade July 18, 1952), known professionally as Baby do Brasil, is a Brazilian performer, singer and composer.
+Baby do Brasil, equally known as Baby Consuelo (born Bernadete Dinorah de Carvalho Cidade July 18, 1952), is a Brazilian singer and songwriter.

 Although she is known for her energetic performances and compositions in pop, Baby has also composed for the samba and MPB scene.
-Early in her career she was a member of Novos Baianos, and was at once married to Brazilian guitarist and bandmate Pepeu Gomes.
+Early in her career she was a member of Novos Baianos, and was once married to Brazilian guitarist and bandmate Pepeu Gomes.
 Her 1985 album, "Sem Pecado e Sem Juízo" sold more than 1 million copies.

 From her marriage to Pepeu Gomes, she has three daughters (who also made up the Brazilian pop group, SNZ) and three sons, Pedro Baby, Krishna and Kriptus.